UsaidMuhammad/eliteshop/readme.md

 You need composer, vagrant, homestead, refer to the official docs if you have now idea what im talking about.

-open a cmd window in the folder and run `composer install`.
+open a cmd window in the folder and run `composer install` and `composer update`.

 Setup your .env, use redis for cache and session for better preformance.